 Location.
 41° 28.726′ N, 71° 21.455′ W. Marker is in Jamestown, Rhode Island, in Newport County.
 Marker can be reached from Fort Wetherill Road.
+Marker is in front of the third building at the end of the road on the left.
 Touch for map.
-Marker is in front of the third building at the end of the road on the left.
 Marker is in this post office area: Jamestown RI 02835, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Harbor Mine (Torpedo) Complex (a few steps from this marker); Fort Wetherill (within shouting distance of this marker); U.S.S.
 Bennington CVA-20 (approx. ¾ mile away); John Adams (approx. 0.8 miles away); Southwest Battery (approx. one mile away); Between the Wars (approx. one mile away); Changing Role of the Fort (approx. one mile away); Three Tiers of Firepower (approx. one mile away).
 Touch for a list and map of all markers in Jamestown.